 Stockholders do not presently have the right to request us to call a special meeting of stockholders.
-The Board's special meeting proposal is a result of the Board's ongoing review of our corporate governance principles and its consideration of the stockholder special meeting proposal put forth by James McRitchie in Proposal No. 6 (the Stockholder Proposal).
+The Board's special meeting proposal put forth by James McRitchie in Proposal No. 6 (the Stockholder Proposal).
 After due consideration and a balancing of the competing interests discussed below, the Board has determined that stockholders should be provided the opportunity to consider this alternative.
-Accordingly, the Board has approved and recommends that stockholders approve, an amendment and restatement to our certificate of incorporation (the Proposed Charter Amendment) to permit stockholders who own, in the aggregate, at least 25% of our outstanding shares of common stock on a "net long" basis to call a special meeting of stockholders, subject to the procedures, terms and conditions set forth in our bylaws from time to time.
+Accordingly, the Board has approved and recommends that stockholders approve, an amendment and restatement to our certificate of incorporation (the Proposed Charter Amendment) to permit stockholders, subject to the procedures, terms and conditions set forth in our bylaws from time to time.
 Currently only a majority of the Board may call a special meeting of stockholders.
 The description in this proxy statement of the Proposed Charter Amendment is qualified in its entirety by reference to, and should be read in conjunction with, the full text of the Proposed Charter Amendment, which is attached to this proxy statement as Appendix C and conformed to show the changes made by the Proposed Charter Amendment.